If you’re serious about reaching your full running potential, then you’re in the right place.

 I love running.
 I mean, I love it so much that I spend a great deal of my time doing it and writing about it.

 But I also have a life.
 At least, I’m trying to.
 That’s why running, and exercise in general, should be something that works in tandem with other important aspects of your life, not the other way around.

 Your miles do not define you.
 Your pace does not define you.
 Your running times are not you.
 You are where you’re supposed to be as a runner (and as a human being).

 Learn from Your Mistakes

-They are vital for showing you the road to success.
-They are the signposts you need to get where you want to go.
+Here’s the truth.
+Mistakes are vital for showing you the road to success.
+They’re the signposts you need to get where you want to go.
 Without them, you’ll just be running in circles inside of your established comfort zone.

 To make the most of running, learn from your mistakes.
-If you have a bad history of knee injury, then rethink your training approach and assess what you did wrong.
-Be your own detective.
+If you have a bad history of knee injury, rethink your training approach and assess what you’re doing wrong.
+Be a detective.

 “The secret of success is consistency of purpose.” -Benjamin Disraeli

-You are not going to lose weight.
+You’re not going to lose weight.

-You are not going to build a better body.
+You’re not going to build a better body.

-You are not going to get faster.
+You’re not going to get faster.

-You are not going to do jack squat.
+You’re not going to do jack squat.

 On the flip side, once you achieve a certain level of consistency with your training program, the sky is the limit.

 In the end, the best way to become a good runner is, wait for it …to run more.